 Also, the powerful Cloudflare Enterprise Analytics lets you monitor cache performance to improve site performance or reduce origin web server traffic.

-You can filter the results to the last 72 hours and see the Cloudflare bandwidth usage and HTTPS server request by Cloudflare or the origin server.
+You can filter the results to the last 72 hours to see Cloudflare bandwidth usage and HTTPS server requests from Cloudflare or the origin server.ย ย ย ย

 Below this chart is another one that lets you monitor Cloudflare’s cache status.

-This page contains more data; when you dig deeper into it, you can use the information to optimize your website better.
+This page contains more data; when you dig deeper, you can use it to optimize your website.ย

 Install Caching Plugin